amannn007/telegram-clone/README.md

 Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

 The page will make changes only when you run the script again.\
+Make sure Make a single copy of client by adding up client 1 and client 2 beacuse it doesnt take more files greater than 100.
 Cd into client folder and run if you want to edit the react app, Read the md file in the client folder for more instruction.